Set Decorators

 Set decorators drawing on France's decorative arts tradition — from Paris antique markets to Versailles-era furnishings.

-France's decorative arts tradition is among the world's richest, and French set decorators draw on this heritage to create environments of extraordinary authenticity.
-From the gilded interiors of Versailles through Haussmann-era Parisian salons to contemporary French design, set decorators in France have access to Saint-Ouen's antique market, Drouot auction house, and specialized prop houses with collections spanning centuries.
+France's decorative arts tradition ranks among the world's richest.
+French set decorators draw on this heritage to build sets of rare authenticity.
+Their work moves from the gilded rooms of Versailles through Haussmann-era Parisian salons to modern French design.
+They can also reach Saint-Ouen's antique market, the Drouot auction house, and prop houses whose collections span centuries.

-Our network includes set decorators experienced in period features shot at Loire Valley châteaux and Parisian hôtels particuliers, contemporary dramas, luxury commercials, and international co-productions supported by the TRIP rebate.
-They combine a connoisseur's eye for French decorative arts with practical production expertise and bilingual French-English communication.
+Our network includes set decorators skilled on period features shot at Loire Valley châteaux and Parisian hôtels particuliers.
+They also handle modern dramas, luxury commercials, and global co-productions backed by the TRIP rebates.
+Each decorator pairs a connoisseur's eye for French decorative arts with practical production skill and bilingual French-English communication.

 ACT 01